 The quest to discover and synthesize new elements continues.
 In recent years, several new elements with very high atomic numbers have been synthesized in laboratories around the world.
 These elements are extremely unstable and decay rapidly, but their existence confirms our understanding of nuclear structure and the periodic table.

 The synthesis of these new elements involves bombarding heavy target nuclei with beams of ions.
-The resulting fusion reactions can create new nuclei with higher atomic numbers.
+On the flip side, the resulting fusion reactions can create new nuclei with higher atomic numbers.
 These experiments require sophisticated equipment and techniques, and the yields are often very low.
-However, the discovery of new elements is a significant achievement that expands our knowledge of the universe and the limits of matter.
+That said, the discovery of new elements is a significant achievement that expands our knowledge of the universe and the limits of matter.

 Tips and Expert Advice for Understanding Atomic Numbers